pikvm/pikvm/docs/community_faq.md

   - The better solution is to capture the stream in a dir and then use VLC to stream to that capture on another computer.
 This will result in fps loss.

-### Wouldn't it be good to have different hostnames for your multitude of pikvms?
-Yes!
-And it's easy to do!
-Using a SSH session or the web terminal:
-- Make sure you're `root`, if you're not root use the `su` command to become root
-- Enter read write mode of the PiKVM by executing the `rw` command
-- Execute: `hostnamectl set-hostname yournewhostname.domain`
-- Optional: Edit `/etc/kvmd/meta.yaml` to alter the displayed hostname in the web UI
-- Reboot the pikvm

 ### I want to do something not related to PiKVM
 - It's recommended that you review Arch documents related to what you want to do, while there are several folks in discord who can help, there is no obligation...they do it for the feels.
 So if you don't get an answer within the time frame you are looking for, it's advised you start google searching for what you want.

 ### Can this be used in any other distro’s like Rasbian?
 Run this in a Docker?
 - Officially, no. Unofficially yes and totally #unsupported.
 Please DM @srepac on discord for the directions.